 - Offering deferred tuition payments after classes begin, or

-- Providing any goods or services for which students are invoiced or otherwise allowed to pay after the goods or services are provided (e.g., telephone service to dorm residents, print center services and health care services).
+- Providing any goods or services for which students are invoiced or otherwise allowed to pay after the goods or services are provided (e.g., print center services and health care services).

-The College’s covered accounts include student accounts, under which loan payments are received and credits processed, and against which invoices are issued for health care services (if not insured), telephone services (for dorm residents) or print center services5.
+The College’s covered accounts include student accounts, under which loan payments are received and credits processed, and against which invoices are issued for health care services (if not insured), or print center services5.
 We have also analyzed our history of identity theft and the potential risks to the College from identity theft and determined that the only other accounts that might be considered “covered accounts” are development accounts with donors that include annuity payments to beneficiaries.

 - Risk Assessment

 The College has evaluated the covered accounts and assessed the likely risk of identity theft causing a problem for the College or the individual whose identity is stolen and determined that risks are low.
-The College’s low risk is due in part to the following factors: (a) no historical experience with identity theft, (b) higher education institutions are not common targets for identity thieves, (c) student loan fraud is unlikely because loan payments are processed against tuition and other institutional accounts receivable and only any excess amounts are disbursed to students, (d) students who establish telecom accounts are registered with the College and the account is a land line associated with the student’s dorm residence, and (e) identity theft is not likely to occur in connection with print center services or health care services.
+The College’s low risk is due in part to the following factors: (a) no historical experience with identity theft, (b) higher education institutions are not common targets for identity thieves, (c) student loan fraud is unlikely because loan payments are processed against tuition and other institutional accounts receivable and only any excess amounts are disbursed to students, and (d) identity theft is not likely to occur in connection with print center services or health care services.

 - Covered Accounts